andrea-grassi/simplified_ALU/README.md

 ## Author

-This project was developed for educational purposes for Embedded Systems exam, by Andrea Grassi.
+This project was developed by Andrea Grassi, for educational purposes for Embedded Systems exam.

 ## License